CowerDawn/TiT-QG/README.md

 3. Write: chmod +x TiT-QG.sh
 4. And finally launch: ./TiT-QG.sh

 What kind of license?
-WM-IT is licensed under GPL and is a fully GNU program.
+TiT-QG is licensed under GPL and is a fully GNU program.

 TiT-QG is completely made for GNU/Linux systems.
 Mainly for Arch Linux and the like.
 For the program to work fully, it is recommended to open it in TTY.